 Great for research, inspiration and infographics

-At its best, it’s a great channel for research and inspiration.
+At its best, it’s great for research and inspiration.
 You can pin content you see on websites to a board on your page, so you gain a collection of inspiring content around particular topics.
 So, we have pin boards on topics like advertising and writing, for example.

 In particular, it seems to be the best place to find infographics.
 We see all sort of infographics popping up on all sorts of topics.

 In terms of the online needs it meets, it certainly has a good amount of information.
-And depending on your interests, you could also call it quite entertaining.
+And depending on your interests, you could also call it entertaining.

 The flaws of Pinterest